Since 2009 Ngati Apakura have been meeting to consider, how to go forward with their claims, after the conclusion, of the Waitangi Tribunal Hearings.

-At these hui, there was strong support, for the establishment, as soon as reasonably possible, to form a Ngati Apakura Runanga Board, that would be an independent legal entity.
+At these hui there was strong support for the establishment, as soon as reasonably possible, of a Ngati Apakura Runanga Board, that would be an independent legal entity.

 On the 9/7/14 the Trust Deed was signed establishing an entity “Apakura Runanga Trust Board” which was incorporated on the 1/8/14 as a Charitable Trust.

 The Trustees of the Trust Board are.

 The purpose of the trust is to promote the education, spiritual, cultural, health and social development of Apakura people.

 - The Apakura Rūnanga Trust (ART) was established in 2014.
 The purpose of the Trust is to:

 - To assist with the preparation, presentation and settlement of claims before the Waitangi Tribunal;

 - To promote the kaitiakitanga of Apakura within our rohe.